Reviewing Aphria Inc. (APHA)'s and Correvio Pharma Corp. (NASDAQ:CORV)'s results | New Business Observer

 Institutional and Insider Ownership

-Institutional investors held 15.24% of Aphria Inc. shares and 76.6% of Correvio Pharma Corp. shares.
-Insiders held roughly 6.92% of Aphria Inc.’s shares.
-Comparatively, insiders own roughly 0.8% of Correvio Pharma Corp.’s shares.
+The shares of both Aphria Inc. and Correvio Pharma Corp. are owned by institutional investors at 15.24% and 76.6% respectively.
+Insiders owned roughly 6.92% of Aphria Inc.’s shares.
+Competitively, Correvio Pharma Corp. has 0.8% of it’s share owned by insiders.

 Performance